 - Tableau Desktop connecting to the data source

 An email notification is sent three days before the extract refresh schedule is suspended.

 Another email notification is sent when the extract refresh schedule is suspended.

 Resume suspended extract refreshes

-Suspended extract refreshes won't resume automatically if someone uses the workbook.
+Suspended extract refreshes won't resume automatically if someone uses the workbook or datasource.
 It must be done manually.